assad-ua/assad-ua/README.md

 - 👋 Hi, I’m @assad-ua
-- 👀 I’m interested in QML
+- 👀 I’m interested in Quantum Machine Learning
-- 🌱 I’m currently learning QML
+- 🌱 I’m currently busy with ML / DL algos and learning how to do it in the Q way
 - 💞️ I’m looking to collaborate on QML repositories
 - 📫 How to reach me assad.ussama@gmail.com